open-telemetry/opentelemetry-specification/milestones.md

 ### Finish SDK proposal

-We are limiting scope for SDK proposal work to the following areas:
+We are limiting scope for SDK proposal work (roughly) to the following areas:

 - Spans pipeline:
   - SpanBuilder interceptors interface